The Inspiration to Breathe

 No Words, no Expectations, no Strings, JUST BE!

-The truth is, it has never really been about the horses, or the mountain bikes, or the kayaks, or even a backpack and a pair of boots.
-The real beauty is the trail itself.
-It is the steady rhythm of moving forward one step at a time.
-One pedal stroke, one paddle pull, one moment of breathing in the quiet air between trees or along a shoreline.
-The trail is where you find the deeper parts of yourself.
+And over time, I realized something.
+It was never really about the horses, or the mountain bikes, or the kayaks, or even a backpack and a pair of boots.
+It was always about the trail.
+That steady rhythm of moving forward.
+One step at a time.
+One pedal stroke.
+One paddle pulling through the water.
+Just breathing in the quiet space between everything else.
+That’s where you find yourself.
+Your strength.
 Your heart.
-Your strength.
 Your soul.
-The destination is just the excuse to go.
+The destination is just the excuse.
 The journey is where the magic lives.

-Somewhere along the way I heard someone say, You must give everything to make your life as beautiful as the dreams that dance in your imagination.
-That line stayed with me.
-Over the past sixty years I have learned exactly what it means.
-Life becomes beautiful when we unlock the parts of our spirit that the world tries to tie down.
-When we step away from noise and routine and allow ourselves to chase the mystery that waits around the next bend.
+Somewhere along the way I heard a line that stuck with me.
+You have to give everything to make your life as beautiful as the dreams in your imagination.
+Over sixty years, I’ve learned what that really means.
+Life becomes beautiful when you stop letting the world tie you down.
+When you step away from the noise and start chasing whatever is waiting around the next bend.

 - I am not experienced enough.